wesbarnett/insight/README.md

 subscribers of those subreddits ("popular", "kinda popular", "not-so-popular")..

-I used a bag-of-words approach using [scikit-learn](http://scikit-learn.org/stable/)'s HashingVectorizer with 2<sup>18</sup> features and L1 normalization.
+I used a bag-of-words approach using [scikit-learn](http://scikit-learn.org/stable/)'s HashingVectorizer with 2<sup>18</sup> features and L1 normalization of the word counts (that is, word frequencies were used).
 The text of the title and of the post itself were used in this feature vectorization.
 The subreddit names were used as the labels.
 I attempted using out-of-core Naive Bayes, but ran into memory usage when training, even on the reduced training sets.
 I also tried Logistic Regression with Stochastic Gradient Descent (SGD) but the resulting models took up several GB of disk space.
-In the end, SGD with Support Vector Machine was used for classifying the posts in all of the models due to its fast predictions and low disk space.
+In the end, SGD with Support Vector Machine was used for classifying the posts in all of the models due to its low latency in predicting and low disk space.